Classic Bolognese Sauce

 Steps to Make Classic Bolognese Sauce

-- Add the tomato paste, crushed tomatoes, stock, and bay leaf.
-Bring to a simmer.
+- Stir in the tomato paste, crushed tomatoes, beef stock, and bay leaf.
+Bring the mixture to a gentle simmer and cover the pot, allowing the flavors to develop slowly over the next 1½ hours.

 Recipe Variations